The 20 Best Hereditary Ataxia Doctors in Japan

 Tokyo, JP

-Takamori Takeda practices in Tokyo, Japan.
+Takamori Takeda practices practicing medicine in Tokyo, Japan.
 Takeda is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Hereditary Ataxia, Siderosis, Spinocerebellar Ataxia, and Mediastinitis.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hereditary Ataxia, Siderosis, Spinocerebellar Ataxia, and Mediastinitis.

 Advanced in Hereditary Ataxia